Mical155/L2_2022_U13_Mitchell/Documentation/testing.md

+# Test plan

+After I have made my website I will firstly, I will go through the website to try and find any faults/issues, after that I'll have my website reviewed by two people and I will then find solutions for all of the improvments that I have recieved or given myself.
+I will also provide explanation on why I am making these improvements and also reasons for if I agree or disagree with any feedback I recieve from my reviews.

 # Evaluation

 After testing my website and seeing how it functions, meets the stakeholders requirements and how appealing it seems I have given my personal opinions on what I believe is the great about the website and what I think I should improve.